Music of Romania: Classical music

 Notable Romanian composers of the 19th and 20th centuries include Ciprian Porumbescu, Anton Pann, Eduard Caudella, Mihail Jora, Dinu Lipatti and especially George Enescu.
-Also famous are the composer and conductor Sergiu Celibidache and Vladimir Cosma.
+Also famous are Sergiu Celibidache and Vladimir Cosma, both of whom are known for both composition and conducting.

-The Australian composer Julian Cochran wrote works extensively titled Romanian Dances with a collection of piano works and six orchestral works, exemplifying affinity amongst classical composers with the Romanian folk music tradition outside of Romania..
+The Australian composer Julian Cochran wrote a set of Romanian Dances for piano and violin, and another set for chamber orchestra, exemplifying affinity amongst classical composers with the Romanian folk music tradition outside of Romania..

 And from the second half of the 20th century by the Romanian spectralism school: Ştefan Niculescu, Horațiu Rădulescu, Iancu Dumitrescu, Octavian Nemescu, Ana-Maria Avram and others.

 Jazz

 Jazz has been imported in Romania as early as the interwar period, thanks to musicians such as Sergiu Malagamba.
 However, jazz music was banned after World War II, with the arrival of the communist regime.
 The ban was dropped in 1964.

 Promoted but not limited to Cornel Chiriac, jazz musicians and others such as Eugen Ciceu, helped establish the genre in Romania, initially promoted alongside "easy music".
 Vocalist Aura Urziceanu has performed in New York City in 1972 and toured extensively under the name Aura Rully.

 Although restrained, jazz after 1989 still has cult following, with a number of festivals such as Gărâna International Jazz Festival.
 Contemporary jazz singers include Johnny Răducanu, Anca Parghel and others.
 In recent years a few bands have emerged that make use of elements of nu-jazz, trip hop and electronic music: Aievea, Jazzadezz, Norzeatic & Khidja and others.